omidsaraf/SSIS-Project/xAutomation (Job)/10- Maintenance Plan Job.md

-a single SQL Server Agent job that includes all the maintenance tasks: Index Maintenance, Statistics Update, Database Integrity Checks, and Cleanup Jobs.
+Create a single SQL Server Agent job that includes all the maintenance tasks: Index Maintenance, Statistics Update, Database Integrity Checks, and Cleanup Jobs.

 ### Step-by-Step Guide to Create a Comprehensive Maintenance Plan Job